With 18 casinos, lottery games and horse race betting in Iowa, placing a bet is nothing new to bettors in the Hawkeye State.

 The Iowa Racing and Gaming Commission (IRGC) runs this program.
 It is voluntary, meaning an individual must self-enroll.
 You can do so at any state-licensed gambling facility (the casinos), the IRGC office in Des Moines or any Iowa Gambling Treatment Program.

-When someone enrolls, the participating casinos will stop allowing these individuals onto the casino floor.
+The participating casinos will stop allowing these individuals onto the casino floor when someone enrolls.
 They are also required to cancel all marketing messages, remove access to apps or websites and cancel any players’ club or loyalty-type cards.

-This covers pari-mutuel gambling (bets on horse races) as well as casino table games and slots.
+This self-exclusion covers pari-mutuel gambling (bets on horse races) and casino table games and slots.

 Many states require legal sports betting sites to have a “responsible gambling” badge at the top of each page.
 Current Iowa online sportsbooks do have this badge, albeit a smaller version at the footer of the sites.

-Take the William Hill IA sportsbook as an example; you’ll find detailed information on responsible gambling.
+Take the Caesars Sportsbook as an example; you’ll find detailed information on responsible gambling.

 Also, there are some rules for enjoyable and safe gambling.